Yang-Emily/Yang-Emily.github.io/_pages/about.md

 ---
 About Me
 ======
-I am currently pursuing my Master's degree in the School of Computer Science and Technology at Huazhong University of Science and Technology ([HUST](https://www.hust.edu.cn/)), under the guidance of Prof. [Yao Wan](http://wanyao.me/).
+I am currently pursuing my Master's degree in the School of Computer Science and Technology at Huazhong University of Science and Technology ([HUST](https://www.hust.edu.cn/)), advised by Prof. [Yao Wan](http://wanyao.me/).

-I am actively seeking a PhD position in Software Engineering for 2025 fall.
+I am actively seeking a PhD position in SE for 2025 fall.
 You’re welcome to download my CV [here]().
 Contact: wuyang_emily@hust.edu.cn

 Research Interests
 ======
-My primary research interest lies in code intelligence (e.g., code generation, code summarization), with a specific focus on natural language to visualization (NL2Vis).
-I am particularly interested in leveraging artificial intelligence in the applications of tabular data and visualization.
+My primary research interest lies in code intelligence, including code generation and code summarization, with a specific focus on natural language to visualization (NL2Vis).
+I am particularly interested in leveraging AI in the applications of tabular data and visualization.

 Publication
 ======